 If the steps above seem too intensive or time consuming to you then rest assured, there is another way.
 Instead of converting whatever design you happen to be working with right now into a WordPress theme, you can take advantage of any one of the thousands of themes available in the broader WordPress marketplace.

-There are free themes and there are premium themes.
+There are free WordPress themes and there are premium WordPress themes, such as Divi.
 Before deciding which is best for you, you may want to read up on which themes are designed to cater to your needs and browse by theme category here at Elegant Themes and elsewhere.

 Once you’ve chosen a theme you like (and have its zipped file package downloaded) you’ll want to head back to WP Admin > Appearance > Themes > Add New and install/activate your new WordPress theme.